-To make your journey as safe and as comfortable as possible and to minimise any chances of rain during your boat transfer, we aim to leave Golfito or Puerto Jimenez by 14:00 at the latest.
+To make your journey as safe and as comfortable as possible and to minimise any chances of rain during your boat transfer, we aim to leave Golfito or Puerto Jimenez by midday and no later than 15:00.
 Please get in touch with us if you plan to arrive later than this.

 What’s the latest I can leave on my departure day?

 To make your journey as safe and as comfortable as possible and to minimise any chances of rain during your boat transfer, we aim to leave Golfo Dulce Retreat after breakfast and get to Golfito or Puerto Jimenez by 10am-11am.
 Afternoon check-outs combined with an extra lunch at the Retreat are available for an extra charge.
 For afternoon check-outs please note that we are not able to guarantee you will have the use of your Cabina until departure however note that shower and changing facilities are available at the Retreat.

 Should I tip the staff?